30 Jan 2024

 Access http://YOUR_IP_OR_HOSTNAME:8000/docs replacing YOUR_IP_OR_HOSTNAME with your internal IP or public hostname accessible from your iOS device.

-Use the default token secret or the one you have configured in the UPLOADS_SECRET_AUTH_TOKEN env var and pick the IPA build file you wish to distribute.
+Click the lock in the upper right corner and authenticate using the default token secret or the one you have configured in the UPLOADS_SECRET_AUTH_TOKEN env var.

 Click "Execute" and assuming everything went smoothly it will return a link to the installation page.